gavinyan123/WebDevFinalFront/README.md

 #starter-client
+Yancey Ko - Yancey-Ko <br/>Gavin Yan - gavinyan123 <br/>Stanley Wong - swong1999<br/>
-Frontend for CRUD CSCI 39548 Final Project<br/>
+Frontend for CRUD CSCI 39548 Final Project: https://github.com/gavinyan123/WebDevFinalFront<br/>
 Backend for CRUD CSCI 39548 Final Project: https://github.com/Yancey-Ko/starter-server
 <br/>
 <br/>
-Changes made from original repo: https://github.com/mtlynch3/starter-client/<br/>
+Changes made from original repo: https://github.com/mtlynch3/starter-client/<br/><br/>
 *Note: The changes made were done without proper testing.
 We were not able to able to connect to the database.
 However, the functions should work as intended.*<br/><br/>
 1. import container and added path of app.js for new campus
 2. implement delete all campuses in src/store/actions/..